Dakotahernandez/SDL-redblack-tree-visualizer/README.md

 - Implement insertion, deletion, and rebalancing operations.
 - Create a visual representation of the tree using `SDL_Plotter`.

-## To do list
+## To do list <br />
--get sdl working on everything on everyones computers -understand redblack trees
+-get sdl working on everything on everyones computers <br />
+-understand redblack trees<br />
--build working redblack tree
+-build working redblack tree<br />
--have sdl screen recieve data that effects red black tree -have sdl display trew
+-have sdl screen recieve data that effects red black tree<br />
+-have sdl display tree<br />

 ### Documentation Standard

 #### Comments
-- Comment all code that is not simple and straightforward.
+- Comment all code that is not simple and straightforward.<br />
 - Comments must explain **what** is happening and **why**.

 #### Function Block Comments